-MathWorks' custom bug tracking and work management tool--lovingly nicknamed "Gecko"--is the heart of a suite of internal development tools used by 1500+ members of the MathWorks development organization.
+MathWorks' custom bug tracking and work management tool--lovingly nicknamed "Gecko"--is the heart of a suite of internal development tools used by MathWorks' development organization.
 It is tightly integrated with the entire development lifecycle, particularly the build and test system.

 We needed a strategy to prioritize improvements and break them down into chunks that could be tackled incrementally.
 We also needed some quick wins to demonstrate the value of continuing improvements.

-Working closely with the engineering department head, I did several rounds of contextual interviews to learn about user workflows and pains.
+The first step was to gather information on user pains and usability issues.
+Working closely with the engineering department head, I did contextual interviews to learn about user workflows and pains.
 We also analyzed enhancement requests, verbal feedback, and past usability test findings.